Receiver operating characteristic (ROC) movies, universal ROC (UROC) curves, and coefficient of predictive ability (CPA): ROC movies and universal ROC (UROC) curves for real-valued outcomes

 In the remainder of the section we describe our generalization of ROC curves for binary data to ROC movies and universal ROC (UROC) curves for real-valued data.
 First, we argue that the $m - 1$ classical ROC curves for the derived data in \eqref{eq:real2binary} can be merged into a single dynamical display, to which we refer as a ROC movie (Definition \ref{defn:ROCM}).
 Then we define the UROC curve as a judiciously weighted average of the classical ROC curves of which the ROC movie is composed (Definition \ref{defn:UROC}).

-Finally, we introduce a general measure of potential predictive ability for features, termed the coefficient of predictive ability (CPA).
-CPA is a weighted average of the AUC values for the derived binary problems in the very same way that the UROC curve is a weighted average of the (classical) ROC curves that comprise the ROC movie.
-Hence, CPA equals the area under the UROC curve (Definition \ref{defn:CPA}).
-Alternatively, CPA can be interpreted as a weighted probability of concordance (Theorem \ref{thm:CPA2L}) or in terms of rank based covariances (Theorem \ref{thm:CPA2cov}).
-CPA reduces to AUC if the outcomes are binary, and relates linearly to Spearman's rank correlation coefficient if the outcomes are continuous (Theorems \ref{thm:Spearman} and \ref{thm:Spearman.m}).
+Finally, we introduce a general measure of potential predictive ability for features, termed the coefficient of predictive ability (CPA). $\CPA$ is a weighted average of the $\AUC$ values for the derived binary problems in the very same way that the UROC curve is a weighted average of the (classical) ROC curves that constitute the ROC movie.
+Hence, $\CPA$ equals the area under the UROC curve (Definition \ref{defn:CPA}).
+Alternatively, $\CPA$ can be interpreted as a weighted probability of concordance (Theorem \ref{thm:CPA2L}) or in terms of rank based covariances (Theorem \ref{thm:CPA2cov}). $\CPA$ reduces to $\AUC$ if the outcomes are binary, and relates linearly to Spearman's rank correlation coefficient if the outcomes are continuous (Theorems \ref{thm:Spearman} and \ref{thm:Spearman.m}).